plooploops/windows-containers-AD/README.md

 You must **Reboot** the container host machine (work1 in this example) so it has access to the GMSA account passwords.

 #### Test GMSA access from Container Host VM
-Remote into worker machine (woker1 vm) and ** Switch to PowerShell**.
+Remote into worker machine (worker1 vm) and ** Switch to PowerShell**.
 When you login it defaults to cmd.

-Install AD componentes on worker machine:
+Install AD components on worker machine:

 ```
 Add-WindowsFeature RSAT-AD-PowerShell